egor-tensin/vk-scripts/README.md

 Usage
 -----

-The main package is located in the "vk/" directory.
+The main package resides in the "vk/" directory.

 Also, a few scripts are supplied in the "bin/" directory to showcase the package's capabilities.